rwillard66/wxWidgetsTemplate_CMAKE/README.txt

 images.h:         Prototype file for including images in the application.
 		          Full directions for use are included at the top of the file.
-Makefile(x3):     Platform specific make instructions.
-Each variable
-                  is documented.

 Distribution
 ============